 The First Amendment Coalition (FAC) on Friday filed a “friend of court” brief in the Ninth Circuit Court of Appeals, urging that court to reverse a federal district court ruling that jeopardizes important First Amendment protections for journalists who publish sensitive or classified government information.

-The lower court dismissed claims by the ACLU that the Federal Bureau of Investigations (FBI) violated the federal Privacy Act by opening a “threat assessment”—the precursor to a criminal investigation—on journalists for the website antiwar.com who published “sensitive” government documents.
+The lower court dismissed claims by the ACLU that the FBI violated the federal Privacy Act by opening a “threat assessment” — the precursor to a criminal investigation — on journalists for the website antiwar.com who published “sensitive” government documents.

 In denying the ACLU’s Privacy Act claim, the lower court found that the FBI’s investigation fit into an exception to the Privacy Act’s First Amendment protections.
 Specifically, it found that the FBI could collect and maintain information about antiwar.com because the FBI investigation was an “authorized law enforcement activity.”